 Where to stay on Koh Tao after the ferry

 Three SHA-certified picks across Sairee and Mae Haad to anchor the first night on Koh Tao.
+Overnighting on the mainland first, see where to stay near the Gulf piers.

 For all 27 Thailand ferry routes plus operator reliability, seasonal cancellation patterns, and booking strategy, see our complete Thailand ferry guide.